 Section 6.
 Board Meetings

-The Board of Deacons, with the Senior Pastor, shall meet regularly for the transaction of business for the Assembly, time and place to be announced by the Senior Pastor.
+The Board of Deacons, with the Lead Pastor, shall meet regularly for the transaction of business for the Assembly, time and place to be announced by the Lead Pastor.

 Article 9.
 Departments

 As need arises, departments may be established under the supervision of the Lead Pastor and the Board of Deacons.

 Section 2.
 Relationship

 All departments shall be subordinate to the Assembly and shall contribute to the harmony and development of the whole.
 They shall be under the supervision of the Lead Pastor and the Board of Deacons.
 The Lead Pastor shall be an ex officio member of all departments.